"IT'S ALL ABOUT ME"

 l am a mixed race artist, activist and documentary filmmaker and I make at and films to inspire and empower people.
 I first started working with video twenty five years ago, and as a child I always loved drawing and painting but it is only in the last couple of years that I have decided to really allow myself to express myself through my painting.
 I am currently working on a series of short films about the historical and current situation of Gypsy, Traveller and Roma human rights activism, a series of paintings for a Goddess inspired meditation book on the Wheel of the Seasons, writing a book of short stories, developing an interactive mental health website and accepting commissions for pet portraits.

-Some of my previous jobs and activities include living and working in several different countries; as pub barmaid, art and photography model, busker, beggar, hander out of leaflets and fliers on the streets, constructing rural clinics in Tanzania, campaigning for women's rights and environmental justice, delivering media skills training to women activists in Eastern Europe, directing documentary films, running mental health workshops in the UK, organic gardening, art workshops for traumatised children in Sri Lanka, performance poetry, singing and playing fiddle in punk/folk/psychedelic rock'n'roll bands, anti-road protesting, crewing on boats, working with indigenous filmmakers and activists in Mexico, and boat building in Belgium amongst other things.
+Some of my previous jobs and activities include living and working in several different countries; as art and photography model, busker, distributing leaflets and fliers on the streets, barmaid, constructing rural clinics in Tanzania, campaigning for women's rights and environmental justice, delivering media skills training to women activists in Eastern Europe, directing documentary films, running mental health workshops in the UK, organic gardening, art workshops for traumatised children in Sri Lanka, performance poetry, singing and playing fiddle in punk/folk/psychedelic rock'n'roll bands, working with indigenous filmmakers and activists in Mexico, boat building in Belgium, campaigning for Roma rights amongst other things.

 Short activist video on Roma Gypsy human rights campaigners in London 2019